-The date for registration of new school entrants is advertised in all local nurseries, the local press and on the council's website www.eastdunbarton.gov.uk.
-It is normally in January each year.
+Information on new school entrants can be found on the council's website, www.eastdunbarton.gov.uk.
+Enrolment is in January each year.
 Pupils should be registered in only one school for their catchment area.
-Parents will be provided with information about the school when they register their child.
+Information about the school, can be found on the school website.
 Parents who want to send their child to a school other than the catchment school must make a placing request.
-Parents of pupils who have moved into the catchment area or who wish their child to transfer to the school should contact the school office for information.
+Parents of pupils who have moved into the catchment area or, who wish their child to transfer to the school should contact sharedservices.education@eastdunbarton.gov.uk.

-Before leaving an Early Years Centre, a transfer of information record for each child will be prepared by Early Years staff to ensure a smooth transition and continuity of education for the child transferring to primary.
+Before leaving an early years centre, a transfer of information record for each child will be prepared by early years practitioners to ensure a smooth transition and continuity of care and education for the child transferring to primary.